Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN

 \subsection{Comparison with other methods}

-This section compares the results produced by the DIM algorithm with the results produced by other template matching methods in both color and deep feature-space\footnote{As QATM is designed to work specifically with a CNN it was not applied directly to color images.}.
-When evaluated on the BBS dataset, the deep features used by each template matching algorithm were the features from layers \textit{conv1\_2}, \textit{conv4\_1}, and \textit{conv4\_4} of the VGG19 CNN Model\_D.
+This section compares our results with those produced by other template matching methods in both color and deep feature-space.
+When evaluated on the BBS dataset, the deep features used by each template matching algorithm were the features from layers \textit{conv1\_2}, \textit{conv4\_1}, and \textit{conv4\_4} of Model\_D.
 When evaluated on the KTM dataset the deep features used as the input to each algorithm were those from layers \textit{conv1\_1}, \textit{conv3\_4} and \textit{conv4\_2} of Model\_D.
 BBS, CoTM and QATM have been tested on BBS data by their authors using different deep features, so we also compare our results to these earlier published results.

-The comparison results are summarised in Table~\ref{tab:table4} and examples of results for particular images are shown in Figure~\ref{fig:fig5}.
+The comparison results are summarised in Table~\ref{tab:table4}.
 All methods expect QATM and BBS produce improved results using the proposed deep features than when using color features.
 This is true for both datasets.
 Of the methods that have previously been applied to deep features the performances of two (NCC and QATM) are improved, and that of two others (BBS and CoTM) are made worse by using our method of defining the deep feature-space.
 Potentially, further improvements to the performance of these methods could be achieved by optimising the feature extraction method for the individual template matching algorithm, as has been done here for DIM.